US GDP Statistics and How to Use Them

-U.S. GDP was $20,658,200 in the third quarter of 2018.
+U.S. GDP was $20,891,400 in Q4 of 2018.
 What exactly does this mean?
-The gross domestic product of the United States ran at a rate of $20.658 trillion a year from July through September 2018.
+The gross domestic product of the United States ran at a rate of $20.891 trillion a year from October through December 2018.
 This statistic is also known as nominal GDP.
 The U.S. Bureau of Economic Analysis provides this estimate in the National Income and Product Accounts Interactive Data, Table 1.1.5.
 Gross Domestic Product.

 U.S. GDP is the economic output of the entire country.
 It includes goods and services produced in the United States, regardless of whether the company is foreign or the person providing the service is a U.S. citizen.
 To find out the total economic output for all American citizens and companies, regardless of their geographic location, you'd want to look at U.S. gross national product, also known as gross national income.

 There are four components of GDP:

 - Personal Consumption Expenditures: All the goods and services produced for household use.
-This is almost 70 percent of total GDP.
+This is 68% of total GDP.